appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/index.md

 Before starting the Appcircle server, you should initialize the [vault](/self-hosted-appcircle/install-server/docker#vault).

-You check out to see how to initialize the vault [here.](/docs/self-hosted-appcircle/install-server/docker.md#5-initialize-vault)
+You can check out how to initialize the vault [here.](/docs/self-hosted-appcircle/install-server/docker.md#5-initialize-vault)

 ### Run the Appcircle Server